-NOTE 32 RECONCILIATION OF CASH FLOWS FROM OPER ATING ACTIVITIES TO SURPLUS Surplus for the Period 7,653 9,523 Depreciation and Amortisation 22,195 20.004 Finance Costs 1,211 1,086 Net Loss on disposal of Property, Infrastructure, Plant and Equipment 533 28 Recognition of Previously Unrecognised Assets - (407) Developer Contributions for Contributed Assets (4,578) (2,150) Changes in Assets and Liabilities: (Increase)/decrease in Trade and Other Receivables (2,661) 1,086 Increase/(decrease) in Trade and Other Payables (5,753) 1,747 (Increase)/decrease in Prepayments (86) 147 Increase/(decrease) in Provisions (423) 237 Increase/(decrease) in Contract and Security Deposits 172 523 Net Cash provided by Operating Activities 18,263 31,824
+NOTE 32 RECONCILIATION OF CASH FLOWS FROM OPERATION NG ACTIVITIES TO SURPLUS (I DEFICIT) Surplus for the Period 7,653 9,523 Depreciation and Amortisation 22,195 20,004 Finance Costs 1,211 1,086 (Profit)/Loss on Sale of Property, Plant and Equipment (41) 28 Recognition of Previously Unrecognised Assets 574 (407) Developer Contributions for Contributed Assets (4,578) (2,150) Changes in Assets and Liabilities: (Increase)/decrease in Trade and Other Receivables (2,661) 1,086 Increase/(decrease) in Trade and Other Payables (5,753) 1,747 (Increase)/decrease in Prepayments (86) 147 Increase/(decrease) in Provisions (423) 237 Increase/(decrease) in Contract and Security Deposits 172 523 Net Cash provided by Operating Activities 18,263 31,824

-NOTE 33 FINANC CIAL IN S STRUMENTS (a) Account ting Polic y, Terms and Conditions RECOGNISED FINANCIAL INSTRUMENT NOTE ACCOUNTING POLICY TERMS AND CONDITIONS FINANCIAL ASSETS Cash and Cash Equivalents 14 Cash on hand and at bank and money market call account are valued at face value.
+NOTE 33 FINANCIA 4L INSTR UMENTS (a) Accounting Policy, Terr ms and Co nditions Recognised Financial Instrument Note Accounting Policy Terms and Conditions Financial Assets Cash and Cash Equivalents 14 Cash on hand and at bank and money market call account are valued at face value.
 Cash at Bank and At call deposits returned a floating interest rate of 2.40% (3.04% in 2012/13).
 The interest rate at balance date was 2.39% (2.69% in 2012/13).
-Interest is recognised as it accrues. -Investments and Bills were valued at cost -Investments are held to maximise interest returns of surplus cash. -Interest revenues are recognised as they accrue.
+Interest is recognised as it accrues. -Investments and Bills were valued at cost -Investments are held to maximise interest returns of surplus cashInterest revenues are recognised as they accrue.
 Funds returned fixed interest rates of between 3.39% (4.15% in 2012/13), and 4.38% (6.05% in 2012/13) net of fees.
 Trade and Other Receivables 16 Receivables are carried at nominal amounts due less any provision for doubtful debts.
 A provision for doubtful debts is recognised when there is objective evidence that an impairment loss has occurred.
 General debtors are unsecured and arrears attract an interest rate of 10.5% (10.5% in 2012/13).
 Credit terms are based on 30 days.
-Financial Assets 17 -Investments and Bills were valued at amortised cost using the effective interest method. -Investments are held to maximise interest returns of surplus cash. -Interest revenues are recognised as they accrue.
+Financial Assets 17 -Investments and Bills were valued at amortised cost using the effective interest methodInvestments are held to maximise interest returns of surplus cashInterest revenues are recognised as they accrue.
 Funds returned fixed interest rates of between 3.65% (4.20% in 2012/13), and 4.70% (4.70% in 2012/13) net of fees.
-FINANCIAL LIABILITIES Trade and Other Payables 21 Liabilities are recognised for amounts to be paid in the future for goods and services provided to Council as at balance date whether or not invoices have been received.
+Financial Liabilities Trade and Other Payables 21 Liabilities are recognised for amounts to be paid in the future for goods and services provided to Council as at balance date whether or not invoices have been received.
 General Creditors are unsecured, not subject to interest charges and are normally settled within 30 days of invoice receipt.
-Interest Bearing Liabilities 22 -Loans are carried at their principal amounts, which represent the present value of future cash flows associated with servicing the debt. -Interest is accrued over the period it becomes due and is recognised as part of payables Borrowings are secured by way of mortgage over the general rates of the Council.
+Interest Bearing Liabilities 22 -Loans are carried at their principal amounts, which represent the present value of future cash flows associated with servicing the debtInterest is accrued over the period it becomes due and is recognised as part of payables Borrowings are secured by way of mortgage over the general rates of the Council.
 The weighted average interest rate on borrowings is 5.57% during 2012/13 (7.11% in 2012/13) Bank Overdraft Overdrafts are recognised at the principal amount.
 Interest is charged as an expense as it accrues.
 The overdraft is subject to annual review.
 Council has a \$1M overdraft facility.
 It is secured by a mortgage over Council's general rates and is repayable on demand.
 No overdraft was utilised during 2013/14 or 2012/13.